gautamprajapat8/jobApp/README.md

 # jobApp

-This is Job Web App where you can apply for a job and You also able to manage All applicant Like Home, Applied Jobs, And Bookmarks.
+This is a small project for Job Web App where you can apply for a job and You also able to manage All applicant Like Home, Applied Jobs, And Bookmarks.
 This Project given by [Masai School](https://github.com/masai-course) during I learning HTML, CSS, JavaScript It was individual project which is given by masai school built by me in 1 day